Submission and printing

 The following must be included with your application:

-- three copies of the thesis
+- three copies of the thesis or an electronic file

 - co-author declarations for articles with more than one author